I sat down to breakfast yesterday, eager to unwind after an early morning run. I checked social media, and this blog post stood out in my feed:

 I am here to say that there is a better approach.
 Eliminate those bottlenecks.

 Don’t use software that requires training, especially when it comes to software that is meant to distribute information more widely in your organization.
 Just as twitter is about information distribution, so is your Salesforce reporting tool.

 Your data needs to be in the hands of as much of your organization as possible.
 Rather than optimizing your Salesforce reporting tool for every possible scenario and creating bottlenecks, choose one that is optimized for ease of access.

 Use software that makes analysis with your CRM data free and easy to access.
 By breaking down the bottlenecks in information access, you will reap massive rewards from empowering your entire organization.
 Every employee is a potential source for new innovations, new ideas and better decisions.
 If your company’s ability to execute analyses are hoarded among a select few “trained” employees, your ability to move quickly is greatly hampered.

 This emphasis on ease of access, usability and explorability might come at a cost of not having the exact perfect report each time.
 So be it.
 I argue that this cost is dwarfed by the benefits you will gain from empowering your entire organization to consume, explore and use your company’s most important data.

-Say no to reporting software that tells you training is the answer.
+Say no to Salesforce reporting tools that tells you training is the answer.